Growth Metrics

 Jabil (JBL) Long-Term Debt Repayments (2016 - 2026)

-Jabil (JBL) has disclosed Long-Term Debt Repayments for 18 consecutive years, with $569.0 million as the latest value for Q1 2026.
+Jabil has reported Long-Term Debt Repayments over the past 18 years, most recently at $569.0 million for Q1 2026.

 • Quarterly Long-Term Debt Repayments rose 100.35% to $569.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $2.5 billion through Feb 2026, up 279.26% year-over-year, with the annual reading at $2.0 billion for FY2025, 5.56% down from the prior year.